Linear Regression: Multiple Regression Theory and Python Implementation (From Scratch & scikit-learn)

 Introduction

-In the previous article, we discussed linear regression by the method of least squares.
+In the previous article, we discussed linear regression using the least squares method.

-There, the regression line was obtained with the mass of the weight suspended on the spring as the explanatory variable and the length of the spring as the objective variable.
-In other words, this was a case where there was only one explanatory variable.
-So how do we construct a regression model when there are multiple explanatory variables?
+There, we determined the regression line using the mass of a weight hung on a spring as the explanatory variable and the length of the spring as the target variable.
+In other words, that was a case with only one explanatory variable.
+However, how should we construct a regression model when there are **multiple explanatory variables**?

-As a specific example, let us take apartment rent.
-As shown in Table 1.
+As a concrete example, let’s consider apartment rent.
+As shown in Table 1, the data consists of:

-What formulation should be used to construct a rent prediction model using the data on area, building age, and station walking distance?
+How should we formulate the problem to construct a prediction model for rent using the data for area, age, and walking time?

-▲Table 1: I want to build a model that predicts the objective variable using three explanatory variables
+▲Table 1: We want to build a model that predicts the target variable using three explanatory variables

-This article provides multiple regression analysis to model the relationship between multiple explanatory and objective variables and the derivation of the normal equation for the regression coefficient.
+In this article, we will cover **multiple regression analysis**, which models the relationship between multiple explanatory variables and a target variable, and derive the **normal equation** for finding the regression coefficients.

-We will also implement multiple regression analysis in Python.
-The code can be tried below.
+We will also implement multiple regression analysis using Python.
+You can try the code below.

 Google Colab